Code of Conduct

 Elementary children need continual guidance and direction while in the process of learning to be a good audience.
 This involves the observance of rules and conduce and attentive behavior before, during, and after an assembly program.
 We expect the children to enter and leave the gym/auditorium in a quiet, orderly fashion.
 Since children tend to reflect the expectations of their teacher, such procedures should be clearly understood by the students.

 In general, the arrival of class groups should begin with the upper grades and continue with the primary, due to seating on the bleachers.
 All teachers should remain with their class.

 Attendance will be noted each day on the attendance roster for each classroom and sent to the office.
-It will then be recorded on the Star Base computer system.
+It will then be recorded on the School Tools computer system.

 In the event that a child is injured within the school building or while playing outside, the teacher, aide or a responsible child should escort him/her to the nurse’s office.
 If the injury is of a serious nature, the nurse, aide should be notified.
 Do not move a seriously injured person.

 Minor cuts and scratches may be taken care of by the classroom teacher.
 A supply of band aides are provided for each classroom.

 After-school activities are desirable and encouraged at Boulevard.
 For the convenience of both parents and teachers alike, the child should make the necessary arrangements prior to the day of the event.
 A note from home assures us that the nature of the activity is understood by the parents and that transportation has been arranged.